Table of contents

 At Halloween especially, it’s likely that many new children will come into contact with your pet.
 Be prepared that a child may reach out unwittingly to stroke your dog.
-This can be especially stressful to your dog if the child is in a costume and excited.
-Kiddies often wear masks to cover their faces with costumes that have bat-like ears.
-A dog can see this as a threat, become very worried and easily agitated when their normal routine is interrupted.
+This can be incredibly stressful to your dog if the child is in a costume and excited.
+Kiddies often wear masks to cover their faces with outfits that have bat-like ears.
+A dog can see this as a threat and become very worried and easily agitated when its normal routine is interrupted.

 Think twice before you take your dog out trick or treating

 Loud noises, screaming children, scary outfits and buzzing doorbells are all inevitable at Halloween.
 It’s in your dog’s best interests to keep him away from these spooky situations as much as you can.
 A lost dog or a bite can very quickly spoil the evening.
 Don’t terrify your pet unnecessarily.

 If you have kids or like to decorate the house and garden for Halloween, make sure you take care.
 Consider where you place the decorations and what will be left on display.
 Anything within easy reach of your dogs, such as candles and sweets, can easily be eaten or knocked over.

 With more than 9 million dogs in the UK, they are highly likely to be involved in the family’s Halloween celebrations.
 As responsible dog owners, we must do everything we can to ensure our pets are kept safe, happy, and healthy.

 Below are some related links that we think you might be interested in